EliLillyCo/pytest-wdl/README.md

     * wdl_script: The WDL script to execute.
 The path should be relative to the project root.
     * workflow_name: The name of the workflow in the WDL script.
     * inputs: Object that will be serialized to JSON and provided to Cromwell as the workflow inputs.
     * expected: Dict mapping output parameter names to expected values.
 For file outputs, the expected value can be specified as above (i.e. a URL, path, or contents).
 Any outputs that are not specified are ignored.
+This is an optional parameter and can be omitted if, for example, you only want to test that the workflow completes successfully.
     * Additional keyword arguments:
         * execution_dir: Directory in which to execute the workflow.
 Defaults to cwd.
 Ignored if `run_in_tempdir is True`. *Deprecated: will be removed in v1.0*
         * inputs_file: Specify the inputs.json file to use, or the path to the inputs.json file to write, instead of a temp file.